amirlb/universal-transformer/README.md

 These will be key in the implementation below.

-## Implementing any Turing machine
+## Implementing any Turing machine: high-level design

 The number of dimensions of the encoding depends on the alphabet size and on the number of states, but not on the machine itself.

+The rules defining the machine, as well as the initial tape and state, are the embedded sequence.

 Both the state space and the alphabet use one-hot encoding.
 The rules of the Turing machine are one token each, and the tape is one token each.